zmnbgd/Project9/README.md

 The Background queue: this is for long-running tasks that the user isn't actively aware of, or at least doesn't care about its progress or when it completes.

+If you want to try the other QoS queues, you could also use .userInteractive, .utility or .background.